vishalsingh2972/NamasteJS-Notes/Notes/9-BlockScope-Shadowing.md

 console.log(b);
 ```
 Outputs:

-> 20  //here dusraB of value 20 (present in Block) is shadowing pehlaB of value 100 (present in Script)
+> 20  // here dusraB of value 20 (present in Block) is shadowing pehlaB of value 100 (present in Script)

 > 100  // this was what we were expecting in this first place.
 Both b's are in separate spaces (one in Block(20) and one in Script(another arbitrary mem space)(100))